Rayvid/men-microservice-skeleton/README.md

 Some sample global tests folder included to kickoff easily from there.
 Mocha + chai FTW.

+## JWT

+Both middleware to validate JWT and utility to get access token using client credentials flow, are present.

+Middlewares usage:
+* `validateAuth` - for just validating if JWT is issued by right authority, like `app.get('/version', middlewares.validateAuth, routes.versionCheck);`
+* `validateAuthScope(scope)` - for validating if JWT is issued by right authority and contains required scope, like `app.get('/version', middlewares.validateAuthScope('tooling:read.version'), routes.versionCheck);`

 ## Docker

 ### Launch locally